aegorovspb/aegorovspb/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>

 ### Big data analytics, with experience in data analysis in the construction industry.
-I am currently in St. Petersburg, Russia.
-I am considering work proposals with the possibility of full remote work or with the possibility of relocation: Cyprus, Georgia, Turkey.

 I started as a sales manager in a construction company, eventually becoming the head of sales department.
 After that I decided to give my carrier a new direction.
 I completed a retraining